“Jack, I gotta get a life!,” she said. “Hobby? My hobby has been driving my kids around.”

-We were all getting fidgety sitting at the gate waiting for our delayed plane to Atlanta.
-She was sitting next to me, flying for a family reunion in Atlanta, and I was flying further, to Savannah, to pick up my daughter.
-We started chatting and it turns out I was sitting next to a pediatrician confronting a minor dilemma in her life.
+We were all getting fidgety sitting at the gate at O’Hare waiting for our delayed plane to Atlanta.
+She was sitting next to me, flying for a family reunion in Atlanta, and I was flying further, to Savannah, to meet my daughter.
+We started chatting and it turns out I was sitting next to a pediatrician confronting a dilemma in her life.

 Ahh, I know.
 You might be thinking now ‘champagne problems,’ or ‘first world problems.’
-Sure, in the scheme of the universe, or even of life here on earth, our challenges in spending our free time in a way to replenishes, relaxes, and fortifies is a minor problem, I grant you that.
-But however minor in the grand scheme, finding and making good use of our limited free time is a problem for many of us over-tasked physicians.
+Sure, in the scheme of the universe, or even of life here on earth, our challenges in spending our free time in a way that replenishes, relaxes, and fortifies might seem like a minor problem.
+But however minor in the grand scheme, finding and making good use of our limited free time is a problem for many of us over-tasked clinicians.

 When I started to write this article, my first sentence was to the effect, “Isn’t it ironic that as physicians we’re better at worktime than leisure time.”
-But before I even finished this sentence I realized there is nothing ironic about this state of affairs: we spend a lot more time at work than we do at leisure activities.
+But before I even finished that sentence, I realized there is nothing ironic about this state of affairs; we spend a lot more time at work than we do at leisure activities.
 We get good at what we do the most.
-Additionally, at work there are more external forces present that structure our time.
-With our free time, we’re often on our own.
-So given this problem of unsatisfying free time, I came up with the following idea as a possible path to a solution.
+Additionally, at work there are more external forces to structure our time.
+When it comes to our free time, we’re often on our own.
+So, given this problem of unsatisfying use of our free time, I came up with the following idea as a possible path to a solution.
 Given that many of us are by nature or by training task-oriented, why not use that framework to help us develop our leisure skills.
-Here’s how to use what already works and is familiar, our task-orientation, to develop a more balanced life.
+Here’s how to use what already works and is familiar – our task-orientation – to develop a more balanced life.

 Schedule It!

-For example, if you’re a writer and wait for inspiration, you’ll not produce much.
-You need to schedule your writing time.
-If you’re a seeker of a source of balance, fulfillment and relaxation and you wait for free-time to show up on your doorstep and knock on your door, you’ll be waiting a long time.
-So schedule it!
-That’s the first step.
-Some examples:
+For example, if you’re an amateur writer and wait for inspiration, you’ll not produce much.
+You need to schedule in time that you will devote to nothing but writing.
+If you seek activities to provide you with balance, fulfillment, and relaxation and wait for free time to show up and knock on your door, you’ll be waiting a long time.
+So, schedule those activities!

 Choose a Focus!

-Now that you have given thought on how to fit in (or perhaps wedge in is the better verb) some time for leisure activities, you have to choose what you will spend it on.
+Now that you have given thought how to fit (or wedge) time in for leisure activities, you have to choose what you will spend it on.
 Start by considering your objectives.
 Given our goal-orientation, objectives are another concept we physicians probably can relate to.
 Ask yourself, “What do I want to accomplish?”
 To just relax?
 To take my mind off things?
 To write the great American non-fiction book?
 To improve my health?
 To bond with my kids?
-To renew my relationship with my spouse?
+To renew my relationship with my significant other?

-The objectives will guide your activity.
-One activity I found works for me is making dinners on most Tuesdays.
-I like the balance in this activity between having to focus on what I’m doing and letting my mind roam free.
-There is also the pleasure in engaging in a physical task.
-And last, it strengthens my bond with my kids and my wife.
+Your objectives will guide your activity.
+One activity I found that is particularly gratifying is making dinner some days of the week.
+I like the balance this activity affords between focusing on what I’m doing and letting my mind roam free.
+There is also the pleasure of engaging in a physical task.
+And last, it strengthens my bond with my family.

 Reward Yourself!

-Consider the phrase “spending your free-time,” a phrase I’ve repeated throughout this piece.
-If you “spend” free-time it implies that might have had to “earn” it.
-My point is that you might feel most able to give yourself permission to spend time on yourself, perhaps even selfishly, if you feel it is in reward for completing your tasks at work and at home.
+Consider the common phrase “spending your free time.”
+If you “spend” free time it implies that you had to “earn” it.
+My point is that you might feel most able to give yourself permission to spend time on yourself, perhaps even selfishly, if you feel it is a reward for completing your tasks at work and at home.

-The danger to avoid with this approach is that that this time of “pay-off” may never come because your chores never end.
-Here’s an idea: first decide what tasks you need to accomplish to “earn” your free time.
-Then schedule in that free time as if it just as important as any other appointment.
-Remember you earned this free time and it now deserves its own special space in your calendar.
+The danger to avoid with this approach is that that this leisure time “pay-off” may never come because your chores and other tasks never end.
+Here’s an idea: first decide which tasks you need to accomplish to “earn” your free time.
+Then schedule that free time as if it just as important as any other task.
+Remember you earned this free time, and it now deserves its own special space in your calendar.

 Until next time,